Expert Opinion | Amazon of the Future – this is how the marketplace will develop

 Igor Branopolski: At this point, Amazon will continue to prioritize its own items or urgent goods in the event of a pandemic or similar disasters, which is absolutely logical.
 At the beginning of the pandemic, many sellers switched to their own delivery of goods.
 Others fully utilized the capacities of Amazon’s warehouses as long as the inventory maximum allowed it.
 That would just be a tip on the side.

 In general, many sellers already have their own warehouses or use other fulfillment options.
 If one relies solely on Amazon, there is a fundamental problem.
-Let’s take the Christmas season as an example: even self-shipping can be better for the Buy Box because the enormous order volumes in the few weeks before Christmas overload the Amazon fulfillment centers and slow down delivery.
+Take the Christmas season as an example: even self-shipping can be better for the Buy Box because the enormous order volumes in the few weeks before Christmas overload the Amazon fulfillment centers and slow down delivery.

 Amazon Advertising